About the Southland Symphony Orchestra & Chorus:

 " Our purpose is to enrich our community by engaging audiences and inspiring a love of music through exciting live symphony performances, innovative programming, and educational outreach." ...
 Dr. Sylvia Lee Mann

-She completed undergraduate studies at Chapman University, and graduate studies at the University of Southern California & London University.
+Having begun her musical studies at age 4, and professional activities at age 14, Sylvia completed undergraduate studies at Chapman, and graduate studies at the University of Southern California & London University.
 As a violist and violinist, she studied with many distinguished teachers, tracing the pedagogical line back to Ivan Galamian.
 As a composer, her mentors include William Kraft, Gunther Schuller, and Samuel Adler.
 Her conducting studies included such notable pedagogues as John Koshak, Hans Beer, Daniel Lewis, James Vail, Rodney Eichenberger, Gunther Schuller, and Neville Mariner.

 Sylvia’s music is heard on the concert stage, in film, television, and media outlets.
 Works have also been commissioned and performed by many orchestras, and she was featured in the Culver City Symphony’s historic concert, “The American Beat - Women Composers”.
-Dr. Mann and her orchestras have been recognized by the City of Ontario and the City of West Covina, as well as Los Angeles and San Bernardino Counties.
-The County of Los Angeles, and L.A.
-County Fair recognized her as a “Community Hero” for her work in the arts, and she received “Woman of the Year in the Arts” awards from the California State Legislature and the US House of Representatives.
-She has also received multiple awards from CSUDH for her scholarship, research and creative activities, as well as for her outstanding participation in the CSU/CSUDH Affordable Learning Solutions Initiative and contribution to student learning.
+Dr. Mann and her orchestras have been recognized by the City of Ontario, the City of West Covina, Los Angeles and San Bernardino Counties, and have received citations from the U.S. Congress.
+The Los Angeles County Fair recognized her as a “Community Hero” for her work in the arts, and she received “Woman of the Year in the Arts” awards from the California State Legislature and the US House of Representatives.
+She has also received multiple awards from CSU system for her scholarship, research and creative activities, as well as for her outstanding participation in the CSU Affordable Learning Solutions Initiative and contribution to student learning.
 She is an ACME Honoree of Mu Phi Epsilon.

 To see her in action - here is a link to a brief video with some pics and media clips! https://vimeo.com/734507588